hth313/OS4/doc/secondary.rst

 .. index:: functions; secondary FAT, secondary FAT

-The secondary FAT structure is different compared to the ordinary FAT and consists of several parts:
+The secondary FAT structure is different compared to the primary FAT and consists of several parts:

 #.
 A root pointer to the secondary FAT start is a packed pointer
    located at address ``0xFC2`` in the module page.
-As this location may contain other data in modules that are not OS4 aware, the module page image must also mark in the module ID field that this location has a valid root pointer, this is described next.
+As this location may contain other data in modules that are not OS4 aware, the module page image must also mark in the module ID field that this location has a valid root pointer.

 #.
 The module identity area consists of 4 words located at
    ``0xFFB``--``0xFFE`` in the module page.
 It forms a four letter